The following abbreviations and acronyms used in this disclosure statement are defined below:

 Fidelity uses hydraulic fracturing, an important common practice that involves injecting water, sand, a water-thickening agent called guar, and trace amounts of chemicals, under pressure, into rock formations to stimulate oil, NGL and natural gas production.
 Fidelity follows state regulations for well drilling and completion, including regulations for hydraulic fracturing and recovered fluids disposal.
 Fidelity reports fracturing fluid constituents on state or national websites.
 The EPA is developing a study to review potential effects of hydraulic fracturing on underground sources of drinking water; the results of that study could impact future legislation or regulation.
 The BLM has released draft well stimulation regulations for hydraulic fracturing operations.
 If implemented, the BLM regulations would affect only Fidelity's operations on BLM-administered lands.
 The BLM's regulations could increase Fidelity's compliance and operating costs, as well as delay or inhibit the Company's ability to develop its oil, NGL and natural gas reserves.

 On August 16, 2012, the EPA published a final NSPS rule for the oil and natural gas industry.
 The NSPS rule phases in over two years.
 The first phase was effective October 15, 2012, and primarily covers natural gas wells that are hydraulically fractured.
 Under the new rule, gas vapors or emissions from the natural gas wells must be captured or combusted utilizing a high-efficiency device.
-Additional reporting requirements and control devices covering oil and natural gas production equipment will be phased in for certain new oil and gas facilities with a final effective date of January 1, 2015.
+Additional reporting requirements and control devices covering oil and natural gas production equipment were phased in for certain new oil and gas facilities effective January 2015.
 This new rule's impacts on Fidelity, WBI Energy Transmission and WBI Energy Midstream are not expected to be material and are likely to include implementing recordkeeping, reporting and testing requirements and purchasing and installing required equipment.